Tuxdude/repobuddy/repobuddy/tests/list.md

 Client Info
 -----------
+1. Parse a nonexistent file
+2. Parse a file without read permissions
+3. Parse a malformed file
-1. Parse an invalid client info
+4. Parse an empty file
+5. Parse a valid config format, but witout RepoBuddyClientInfo
+5. Parse a file with just the RepoBuddyClientInfo section
+6. Parse a file with client_spec and manifest, but no RepoBuddyClientInfo section.
+7. Parse a file with section, and client_spec
+8. Parse a file with section, and manifest
-2. Parse a valid client info, and invoke all the getters
+9. Parse a valid file, and verify all the getters
-3. Parse a valid client info, change a valid setting, and write back
+10. Parse a valid client info, change a valid setting, and write back
-4. Parse a valid client info, change a valid setting, and write to a second file
+11. Parse a valid client info, change a valid setting, and write to a second file
-5. Create a new client info, and invoke all the getters
-6. Create a new client info, and write to a file, change a setting, and write to a second file
+12. Parse a valid client info, do not change anything, write to a file
-7. Create a new client info, and write to a file with no modifications
+13. Write a new client info by invoking no setters
+14. Write a new client info by setting only the client_spec
+15. Write a new client info by setting only the manifest
+16. Write a new client info by invoking all the setters

 Utils
 -----